 A Time to Stir: Columbia ’68 (2018) edited by Paul Cronin and published by Columbia University Press, contains more than sixty newly written testimonials from a range of participants in the 1968 campus protests at New York’s Columbia University, when two key issues of the era – civil rights and the Vietnam War – collided.
 A chronology of events here.
 The book is accompanied by a fifteen-hour illustrated history built from newly filmed interviews, hours of historical footage, and thousands of never-seen photographs.
-A chapter breakdown is here and a printed transcript of the complete project is available here.
+A chapter breakdown is here and a 650-page printed transcript of the complete project is available.
 An associated film, Columbia EXPERIMENT, is here.
 A piece of the 1968 trilogy.
-Various related books in progress, including a volume of illustrated essays and a three-volume collection of primary documents (Organising, Occupation and Reconstruction) and two of secondary sources (Commentary).
+Various related books in progress, including a volume of photographs, a book of essays, and a three-volume collection of primary documents (Organising, Occupation and Reconstruction) and two of secondary sources (Commentary).

 When the country, into which I had just set my foot, was set on fire about my ears,